 - For family members: “Demande de rattachement des enfants mineurs” form (for children under 18)

-3. Website to Submit or Phone Number for Appointment
+3. Phone Number for Appointment

 - Students: Register online at etudiant-etranger.ameli.fr